TimRock23/TimRock23/README.md

 ### Hello world!
 My name is Timur.
-I’m a Junior Python developer (Django) and I’m searching for a job 👋
+I’m a Python developer (Django) 👋

-- 🌱 I’m currently studyind at Yandex.Praktikum in the direction of Python developer.
+- 🌱 I’m currently studying at Yandex.Praktikum in the direction of Python developer.
-- 🔭 I’m currently searching for a job.
 - 📫 How to reach me:
   * tg -> @TimRock23;
   * mail -> timur_kh@mail.ru